mileswhiticker/gam203-assessment-01/README.md

 gam203-assessment-01
 ====================

-rendering demo. dx9 turns some tricks
+rendering demo. dx9 turns some tricks for me